State Resource Guide

 Montana residents who do not qualify for Medicaid can purchase private health insurance through the federal marketplace at HealthCare.gov.
 The average benchmark (second-lowest cost Silver) plan in Montana costs approximately $536/month for a 40-year-old in 2026.

 Premium tax credits (subsidies) are available for households with income between 100% and 400% FPL.
-Here is what a 40-year-old individual in Montana might pay after subsidies:
+Here is what a 40-year-old individual in Montana might pay for a Silver plan after subsidies, based on the $536/month benchmark:

 How to Apply for Montana Medicaid

-- Phone assistance — Call Montana's Medicaid helpline for guided help completing your application.
+• Phone: Call Montana's Medicaid helpline for guided help with your application.

-You will need to provide proof of income (pay stubs, tax returns), proof of Montana residency, Social Security numbers for household members, and information about any current health coverage.
+You'll need proof of income (pay stubs or tax returns), proof of Montana residency, and Social Security numbers for household members.

 Calculate Your Subsidy in Montana